Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Related Work

-While CLIP \cite{radford_learning_2021} is not the first model for embedding images and text in the shared representation space, it has arguably become the most widely used one, owing its effectiveness -- especially in ZS-IC -- to the immense pretraining corpus.
+\paragraph{Multilingual CLIP.} CLIP \cite{radford_learning_2021} is not the first model to embed images and text in a shared representation space, but it has arguably become the most widely used one, owing its effectiveness -- especially in ZS-IC -- to the immense pretraining corpus.
 Older models, not exposed to large-scale VL pretraining, e.g., \citep{faghri_vse_2018} for English and \citep{gella_image_2017,wehrmann_language-agnostic_2019,kim_mule_2020,burns_learning_2020} multilingually, focused predominantly on text-to-image retrieval and were not shown to exhibit ZS-IC abilities.
 MURAL \citep{jain_mural_2021} was the first -- albeit not publicly released -- multilingual CLIP model, trained on billions of multilingual image-caption pairs.
-To the best of our knowledge, the only publicly available multilingual CLIP models trained ``from scratch'' are the OpenCLIP models \citep{ilharco_openclip_2021} -- pretrained using the full multilingual LAION5B dataset \citep{schuhmann_laion-5b_2022}, consisting of 5B image-caption pairs covering 100+ languages.
-Monolingual CLIP models for a few languages other than English (e.g., Italian, Chinese) have also been released \citep{bianchi_contrastive_2021,yang_chinese_2022}: due to comparatively small pretraining data, they trail the English performance.
-Given the huge computational cost of training a multilingual CLIP from scratch, teacher distillation \citep{reimers_making_2020} has become popular as an efficient alternative \citep{carlsson_cross-lingual_2022,chen_altclip_2022,zhang_generalizing_2022}: a pretrained multilingual text encoder (e.g., XLM-R \cite{conneau_unsupervised_2020}) is forced (commonly using parallel sentences) to align its representation space to the text encoder of English CLIP.
+The only publicly available multilingual CLIP models trained ``from scratch'' are the OpenCLIP models \citep{ilharco_openclip_2021} (trained on the full multilingual LAION5B dataset \citep{schuhmann_laion-5b_2022}) and mSigLIP \cite{zhai_sigmoid_2023} (trained on Google's WebLI \cite{chen_pali_2022}).
+Monolingual CLIP models for a few languages other than English (e.g., Italian, Chinese) have also been released \citep{bianchi_contrastive_2021,yang_chinese_2022}: due to comparatively small pretraining data, they trail the English models.
+Given the huge computational cost of training a multilingual CLIP from scratch, teacher distillation \citep{reimers_making_2020} has become popular as an efficient alternative \citep{carlsson_cross-lingual_2022,chen_altclip_2022,zhang_generalizing_2022}: a multilingual text encoder (e.g., XLM-R \cite{conneau_unsupervised_2020}) is forced (commonly using parallel sentences) to align its representation space to the text encoder of English CLIP.